tedsluis/dump1090-kubernetes/README.md

 kubectl create -f dump1090-deployment-v1.yaml
 ````
 [![kubectl create -f dump1090-deployment-v1.yaml](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/create_deployment1.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/create_deployment1.png)
-Note: 'Deployment' is still in beta at the time I am testing this.
+Note: 'Deployment' is still a beta feature at the time I am testing this.
 You may get an error.
 You may need to change the API version within the yaml file.
-Check the kubernetes resources for more info.
+Check the kubernetes resources http://kubernetes.io/docs/user-guide/deployments/ for more info in case you encounter any trouble.

 Check the deployment:
 ````